deepglint/EasyQuant/README.md

 * 06/24/2020: We have released VGG16 example.

 ## Data Preparation
 First, for ImageNet1k classification task, please download [ImageNet2012](http://image-net.org/download).
-We random sampled 50 calibration images from ImageNet train set to `data/list50.txt` and we will evaluate quantified models on val set.
+We random sampled 3000 calibration images from ImageNet val set to `data/calib.txt` for KLD quantization and select 50 samples from calib to `data/list50.txt` for EasyQuant scale finetuning.
+Then we will evaluate quantified models on val set.

 ## How to Run